almonds0166/watch-octocat/README.md

 ## Notes

-I guarantee there are still bugs I need to sort out.
-(Sorrynotsorry) Please be patient...
+There are likely still bugs I need to sort out.
+(Sorrynotsorry)